Get help to make life better

 April 1, 2025

-Here are some thoughts on why I think we might want to show respect for those that are currently weaker or younger than us, and shake hands after we win instead of gloating or putting others down at the end of a competition.
+I wonder if we should show respect for those that are currently weaker or younger than us, and shake hands after we win instead of gloating or putting others down at the end of a competition.

 Dear Anonymous Athlete,